 I usually get stuck when my confidence takes a dip.
 So if something isn't going right – the inking is inconsistent, the impression is wonky, the registration is tough, or I'm just not liking the way it's turning out – I take a break and make something else that I know will be successful and look beautiful.
 I do tend to get easily demoralized, so my biggest motivation is just to remember that there will be clunkers and there will be stars, and a lot in between, and not to sweat it too hard.
 Unless it's a paying client, when my motivation is making sure they get the highest quality printed goods I can provide.
 There are no shortcuts in letterpress, really.

-Kerning Example Can you talk a little about collaboration?
+Can you talk a little about collaboration?
 How do you collaborate?
 What is the best thing you have collaborated on?
 (For both person projects and Fontlove)

-To me, getting to work with a wide variety of talented and passionate people is the second best part of freelancing.
-I'm really fortunate in my graphic design practice to work primarily with non-profit organizations that share my passions and interests, and in my letterpress work I tend to work with other creative types.
-Even when I'm printing someone else's design, it's a beautiful coming together of process and product.
 I also really love collaborating on personal projects, especially with artists that have strengths where I am weak.
 I made a beautiful set of cards with the artist Lisa Luck of Hello Lisa!, and got to work with artist/man about town Andy Sturdevant on an infographic for Common Roots Cafe.
 Both involved hand-lettering and illustration, and it was so much fun to incorporate those things into my designs when they are normally not in my wheelhouse.

 Do you have any favorite resources, books, blogs, sources for inspiration?

 Too many!
 Present & Correct is a London-based stationery shop, but they curate a fantastic collection of vintage packaging and ephemera (much of it letterpress-printed).
 I have always been very inspired by maps, and I love exploring the David Rumsey Map Collection, which has a fantastic digitized archive.
-For excellent wood type references, I go to either the Rob Roy Kelley Collection at the University of Texas, which has uploaded and identified many specimens of wood type, or David Wolske's Letterpress Daily blog
+For excellent wood type references, I go to either the Rob Roy Kelley Collection at the University of Texas, which has uploaded and identified many specimens of wood type, or David Wolske's Letterpress Daily blog.

 What is your dream project?
 Something you have always wanted to make/do?

-If they would let me hang out at Hatch Show Print, that would be my dream.
-I could clean type, sweep the floors – whatever!
-They are a huge source of inspiration for me and I would love to be around that shop and absorb things by osmosis.
-What is the best piece of advice you ever received and why?
 I don't know if he would even remember telling me this, but my former boss Jeff Blodgett once told me, "Don't let the perfect be the enemy of the good."
 Sometimes I feel that this philosophy flies in the face of the typical M.O. for printers and artists, but if I was striving for perfection, I'd never be doing what I am doing now.
 I believe in getting things done and moving forward, while being true to yourself.

 Who are you inspired by?
 Other artists, musicians, teachers, etc.